bigfix/developer.bigfix.com/site/reference/types/bes-computer-group.md

 # type: bes computer group

-The &lt;bes computer group&lt; inspectors return an iterated list of computer groups, as defined in the BES Console.
+The &lt;bes computer group&gt; inspectors return an iterated list of computer groups, as defined in the BES Console.

 # automatic flag of &lt;bes computer group&gt; : boolean